Building & Code Officials

 Vinyl Siding

-Cladding made primarily of polyvinyl chloride (PVC)
+Cladding made primarily of polyvinyl chloride (PVC).

 angled view of a single piece of insulated vinyl siding